barryclark/jekyll-now/README.md

 - No cleanup, you can simply delete your repository if you don't like it

 In just a couple of minutes you'll be set up with a blog like this one - [**Theme Demo**](http://jekyllnow.com)

+Spend less time installing dependancies and more time making your Jekyll blog look awesome!

 ## Quick Start